-The type and severity of symptoms of asthma suffered by the patients though determine the management of the disease.
-Because symptoms vary over time, asthmatics need to be aware of their own symptoms and fluctuations thereof and seek treatment early because while mild symptoms can be simply annoying, severe symptoms can seriously limit daily routines and exercise, and very severe symptoms can potentially cause death if untreated.
+The type and severity of symptoms of asthma suffered by the patients determine the management of the disease.
+Because symptoms vary over time, asthmatics need to be aware of their own symptoms and fluctuations and seek treatment early.
+While mild symptoms can be simply annoying, severe symptoms can seriously limit daily routines and exercise.
+Very severe symptoms can potentially cause death if untreated.

 Treatment is now available to prevent the onset of asthma in known asthmatics.

 Allergens – dust, animal fur, cockroaches, mold, and pollens from trees, grasses, and flowers, etc. Chemical Irritants – cigarette smoke, air pollution, chemicals, workplace dust, sprays, etc. Medicines – NSAIDs (e.g., aspirin) and B-Blockers (e.g., Atenolol).
 Upper respiratory infections Physical activity – exercise can trigger asthma.
 This list is not exhaustive.
 Each asthmatic is unique, and it is best if you seek advice from your health professional.